SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-12-19-cedric-potence.md

 <i>Her heart beats in protest but it serves only to bring more of the sweet vitae into my throat.
 Even as I lose myself, I am filled with sensory impressions of who this woman is.
 I do not know her name but it does not matter.
 I can taste merlot hanging like spice over her blood.
 And were those other things... sugar cookies?
 I do not flinch as I laugh silently to myself.
 Tis the season.</i>

 <i>There is something cloying on the upswing, though.
-It threatens to ruin what was otherwise an exquiste diversion.
+It threatens to ruin what was otherwise an exquisite diversion.
 I try to focus on the rest of the profile, but this...
 This was something with which I was becoming intimately familiar.
 I could only guess it was the leavings of various pharmaceuticals.
 The blood of animals, for all its flaws, rarely had this particular sort of aftertaste...</i>

 <i>And yet, I cannot pull myself away.
 My ecstasy, like a mirror, had been shattered, and yet the vitae still called to me.
 My fangs were still lodged in her artery, the resultant wounds still surrendered red lifeforce into my person.
 Just one moment more, I reasoned, and remembered one of the many laws that had been imposed upon my conduct...
-But I could't tear myself away just yet, not yet, no, I had just barely begun to drink...
+But I couldn't tear myself away just yet, not yet, no, I had just barely begun to drink...
 I was still parched - THUMP, THUMP, THUMP - let me remain here for just one moment more--</i>

 <i>And it was there and then I evacuated my body and surrendered my mind to the Haunt.
 I was taken to a scene long estranged - there I was, I was inexplicably me, but a good deal more tender.
 Barely a year of age, brown hair and all, in the middle of the night I stood, confined to my crib, wailing, crying out for her, desperate, inconsolable.
 I cried and cried and cried, and I could feel my face hot and contorted in the anguish.
 I could not think or reason, not yet.
 I cried out for her - I was afraid of the dark.</i>